iamzhaihy/udacity-fend-arcade-game/README.md

 ### How to run it?

-All you need is to do is:
+All you need to do is:

 1. Uncompress the zip file
 2. Locate the *index.html* file